 The “baptism of fire”, as John the Baptist warns (Mt 3:10-12), seems to be an example (as for that Fig tree – the Pharisees, Sadducees and Scribes), of Holy Spirit given to those who do repent and produce “good fruit” (Mt 7:15-23; 12:32-37; Jn 15:1-6), the “wheat” of the analogy.
-Note that baptism in water is a personal pledge of repentance, and a profound symbol of death and resurrection and not the liturgical ceremony where a babe is sprinkled with water (see the paper “Baptism”).
+Note that baptism in water is a personal pledge of repentance, and a profound symbol of death and resurrection and not the liturgical ceremony where a babe is sprinkled with water (see the meditation “Baptism”).
 Holy Spirit will ultimately be the means for those who have it to survive the “baptism of fire,” the baptism in fire that awaits the rest, the “chaff.”
 More references to the immersion in fire (the literal meaning of the original Greek word for baptize means to immerse) can be found in Mt 13:37-43.
 Jesus said “Who have ears to hear, let him hear…

 When the earth is purified with fire, only those who have been transformed by the Holy Spirit into actual spirit beings (that which is born of the Spirit) will survive (Lk 12:49; 17:29-30; 1 Cor 3:13,15; Heb 10:26,27; 2 Pet 3:7,10).
 Terrifying stuff for the light-hearted and inconsistent, indeed.